On this page

 Taskforce aims and achievements

-The Taskforce audit recycling facilities across Victoria to identify stockpiling of materials that pose a fire risk to ensure environment protection and community safety.
+The Taskforce audited recycling facilities across Victoria to identify stockpiling of materials that pose a fire risk to ensure environment protection and community safety.
 Facilities storing combustible wastes were identified, with those facilities considered high risk made a priority.

-The Taskforce also aimed to improve industry awareness of reducing and managing fire risks from stockpiled combustible materials and support best practice.
+The Taskforce aimed to improve industry awareness of reducing and managing fire risks from stockpiled combustible materials and support best practice.

 Chaired by EPA, the Taskforce comprised: